Memory, Speed Reading And Study Skills. Learn From The Comfort Of Your Home.

 To further minimise the risk of any uninvited people attempting to access your session, do not share or pass on the information provided to you to any other person (other than your child or children if attending a student course).
 Doing so will invalidate your booking and your course fee will be non-refundable.

-We use the Zoom platform because it provides a high quality experience, is already widely used and works across all devices and operating systems.
+We use Zoom because it provides a high quality experience, is already widely used and works across all devices and operating systems.
 So by following the simple instructions above you shouldn't have any issues with connecting to and participating in your Gloo Online Course.
 If you need any further information about Zoom you will find lots of further tips, advice and articles at the Zoom website support pages: